c1960's Elpico Amplifier, courtesy of Simon Murphy, London, England.

 This section is our attempt to sweep up the more minor amplifier brands of the late 1950's/early 1960's.

 Grampian Reproducers Ltd, of Hanworth Trading Estate, Feltham, Middlesex, traded primarily in PA equipment from c.1950 to c.1975.
-Like Elpico, they made some small amplifiers to amplify record decks and tape recorders which could be used by guitar players, and the Vibromajor which was a guitar amp.
-The two-tone grey/blue finish suggests that they were made in the mid-late 1950s and early 1960s at which time most amp manufacturers used similar colour schemes.
+However, from the mid-1930s to the mid-1960s, they did produce some high-quality portable combo amplifierss which could be used by guitar players, the Valencia and Vibromajor being perhaps the most notable.
+The two-tone grey/blue finishes used on these amps were typical of the mid-late 1950s and early 1960s at which time most amp manufacturers used similar colour schemes.

 John E Dallas & Son was a long-established company, having